DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/watermark-and-background/change-watermark-and-background-settings-in-print-preview.md

 ---
 title: Change Watermark and Background Settings in Print Preview
 ---
+# Change Watermark and Background Settings in Print Preview
 ## Invoke the Watermark Dialog
 To add a watermark to a document,  click the **Watermark** ![previewButtonWatermark](../../../../images/Img7281.png) button on the toolbar, or click **Watermark...** on the **Background** menu.
 The **Watermark** dialog will be invoked.